Benjamin-Joe/pp4/README.md

 Placeholder photo created by user6702303
 Photo by Scott Webb from Pexels
 To my knowledge the only code that was directly copied was the initial Post model in models.py from django central.
 Stack overflow and Slack proved very helpful aswell, I had several helpful tips from people posting on those sites, but no code was copied directly from either stack overflow or slack.
+As a side note, the 'Think Before I Blog' videos from Code Institute helped out a lot too.

 <a name="bugs"></a>
 # Bugs